CrisBogucki/.NET-Core-Api-with-CQRS/README.md

 ```

 ## Using Events
-add eventsbus in constructor use dependency inject
+add events bus in constructor use dependency inject
 ```
 private readonly IEventBus eventsBus;